hannahjmarks/FanficNotes/Harry Potter/Ars Goetia/Characters/Josephina Avery (née Flint).md

 **Appearance
 - Fair skin
 - Features appeared regal in her youth but are becoming more austere with each year
-- Heavily greying dark brown hair, straight and usually in some kind of updo
+- greying dark brown hair, straight and usually in some kind of updo
 - Tall
 - Thin frame